floehopper/jamesmead.org/source/ai.html.md

 # Use of Generative AI

-No [generative AI] has been used in the making of [this website], because:
+I've made a conscious choice not to use [generative AI], because:

 * The models were trained on _stolen_ data
-* The data was labeled by _exploited_ workers
+* The data was labelled by _exploited_ workers
 * Running models has an enormous _environmental_ cost
 * I don't want my writing skills to _atrophy_
 * Non-profitable services are likely to be _enshittified_